michaelmayer2/workbench-hpc-docker-singularity/README.md

 docker-compose build
 ```

+Note: The `munge.key` needs to be copied into the `munge` folder of the repository before launching the container builds.

 #### Important details for the Dockerfiles

 For both containers, we are rebuilding SLURM binaries within the container.
 Customers that have a set of bespoke plugins need to make sure that they build them into the Docker container.

-The `munge.key` needs to be copied into the `munge` folder of the repository before launching the container builds.

 The available R and Python versions are given by the respective Posit provided containers.
 More details on those containers can be found on [github](https://github.com/rstudio/rstudio-docker-products/).
 Additional [R](https://docs.posit.co/resources/install-r.html) and [Python](https://docs.posit.co/resources/install-python.html) versions can be added at the customers discretion.
 Especially the R installations should be added into the Dockerfiles before the R configuration.